charlieafoxtrot/Jamf/README.md

-A place to keep an share some scripts I use in my daily work.
+A place to keep an share scripts I use in my daily work.
+More to come!